-Cybersecurity teams find themselves on the front lines of protecting their organizations’ data and reputations.
-In much the same way that militaries have tweaked and optimized armored vehicle designs over the last few centuries to be both impenetrable and mobile, security teams are tasked with armoring their assets without decreasing the ease of regular business operations.
+Cybersecurity teams find themselves on the front lines of protecting their organisations’ data and reputations.
+In much the same way that militaries have tweaked and optimised armored vehicle designs over the last few centuries to be both impenetrable and mobile, security teams are tasked with armoring their assets without decreasing the ease of regular business operations.

 One of the most rapidly-evolving elements of modern cybersecurity is cloud migration.
-It’s extremely common for organizations to deploy a hybrid combination of traditional, on-premises IT and cloud tools.
+It’s extremely common for organisations to deploy a hybrid combination of traditional, on-premises IT and cloud tools.
 It won’t be long before all enterprises have at least some cloud infrastructure.
-How can organizations secure both types of environments seamlessly while keeping up with the breakneck pace of the growth of cloud resources?
+How can organisations secure both types of environments seamlessly while keeping up with the breakneck pace of the growth of cloud resources?

 It’s helpful to review the history of armored vehicles and look at what they can teach us and how we can apply the findings to modern-day cloud operations.
 Here are the four examples we can think about in the context of developing a cloud security strategy:

 1. Use Vulnerability Management to Find the Chinks in Your Armor

 Long before the modern tank, “war wagons” were made during in the Middle Ages by adding plates that were made from steel onto wagons before they were taken onto the battlefield.
 As we moved into the 20th century, armored vehicles got a boost from petrol engines, but “armored cars”, for the most part, were still existing cars with the addition of armored plates.
 While trying to find a balance between a level of security and functionality would often end with mixed results.

 Does this sound familiar?
 Cloud security teams, especially those working at DevOps velocity, can be seen as a hindrance to efficiency.
 There’s a misconception that security tools always slow down processes, but new DevOps security tools are emerging that do actually keep up seamlessly.